top of page

 Photo by Peter Hislop

-Highlands Music Collective looks forward to presenting Annabel in our upcoming chamber music concert 'Birds of a Feather (are Better Together!), at the Bowral Memorial Hall on Friday, 21 February and Nowra School of Arts for Music Shoalhaven on Sunday, 4 May.
+Highlands Music Collective presented Annabel in our first concert of the year 'Birds of a Feather (are Better Together!), at the Bowral Memorial Hall on Friday, 21 February, and again at the Nowra School of Arts for Music Shoalhaven on Sunday, 4 May.
+Annabel was invited to perform at HMCollective's private Music Soiree in August and will perform at this year's Pascoe Awards Finalists' Concert on Friday, 7 November, while the judges deliberate.

 Pianist Luke Bowen was the 2024 Eva Pasacoe Award winner, aged nineteen.
 He has a diploma in music from the University of New England and is currently studying science at UNE and piano privately under Professor Robert Constable AM.
 As a frequent recitalist in the Emerging Artists series at St. Jude's Church in Bowral and a soloist with the Southern Highlands Symphony Orchestra, Luke has delighted audiences with his charming and virtuosic performances.
 In addition to his involvement in the Highlands, Luke has performed extensively in the Shoalhaven and Illawarra regions, appearing in Music Shoalhaven’s concert series and the Gerringong Music Club.